History of the Seattle Mariners: 1965–1976: Origins and formation

 Before being awarded a team in Major League Baseball, Seattle had been a staple of the Pacific Coast League minor league dating back to the late 19th century.
 The first attempt to land a major league team failed when a bid by William Daley to move the Cleveland Indians to Seattle in fell apart.
 In late 1967, Daley, by then having sold the Indians, led a consortium to win a franchise in the expansion (said expansion was originally planned for 1971, but pressure by Missouri senator Stuart Symington led to the expansion taking place two years earlier than scheduled).
 That team became the Seattle Pilots.
-The Pilots, amidst a bevy of financial problems, were sold and relocated to Milwaukee after just one season in Seattle for the 1970 season and became the Milwaukee Brewers.
+The Pilots, amidst a bevy of financial problems, were sold and relocated to Milwaukee after just one season in Seattle in April 1970 and became the Milwaukee Brewers.